Chemoradiation for cervical cancer

 Giving radiotherapy and chemotherapy at the same time seems to work better at killing cancer cells than having these treatments on their own.
 The reason for this is not very clear but researchers think it may be because the chemotherapy makes cancer cells more sensitive to radiotherapy.

 Many clinical trials have compared different ways of giving this treatment.
-A 2010 review of these trials reported that chemoradiation helped women with cervical cancer to live longer.
+A review in 2010 of these trials reported that chemoradiation helped women with cervical cancer to live longer.
 Chemoradiation also lowered the risk of the cancer coming back or spreading to other parts of the body.

 Some trials have shown that cisplatin works best alongside radiotherapy for cervical cancer, but this review reported that other chemotherapy drugs worked as well as cisplatin.